dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualise-your-data.md

 To whitelist the ChartIO IP address, log into your AWS console and navigate into Redshift.

 Click on the "Security Groups" option on the left hand menu and select your security group.
 (This is normally 'default').
 Amazon gives you the option to add a new connection type: select "CIDR/IP" from the drop down and then enter the ChartIO IP address `173.203.96.249/32`.
 Click the "add": you should see a screen like the one below, with the ChartIO IP address listed as one of the options.
-(In our case, it i sthe one at the top.)
+(In our case, it is the one at the top.)

 [[/setup-guide/images/chartio/redshift-1.png]]